Strona główna - ngo.pl

 Frequently asked questions

-What are social organizations?
+What are NGO?

 The most popular forms of organization are foundations and associations.
 They differ, among other things, in that even one person (founder) is enough to establish a foundation, while in the case of an association, a group of at least 7 people is needed.
 For example, Volunteer Fire Brigades and many sports clubs operate as associations.